FinalCAD/scoped_rolify/README.md

     $ gem install scoped_rolify

-## Usage
+## Introduction

+We add some methods for mapping orignal Rolify methods

 Method #add_scope_role map #add_role

+# Roles

+## #add_role method

+We have added ```add_scope_role(role_name, resource)``` method for mapped original ```add_role method```.

+This method force argument resource to be existing, and add extra feature for ```root resource``` discussed below.

+usage:

-You can not add right without instance of resource
+You can't add right without instance of resource

     user = User.find(1)
     user.add_scope_role :admin # Thrown MissingResourceError
     user.add_scope_role :moderator, Forum # Thrown InstanceResourceError

-Only this case it's possible
+Only the following ways are possible

     user.add_scope_role :moderator, Forum.first
     user.add_scope_role :moderator, Forum.new

-You can play also with remove_scope_role
+## #remove_role method

+This method is mapped by #remove_scope_role

+# Finders

+## #with_role and #with_any_role methods

-Method with_scoped_role and method #with_any_scoped_role
+Those methods are mapped by #with_scoped_role and method #with_any_scoped_role

+An important enhancement here, the new methods return an ```ActiveRecord::Relation``` instead array of result!
+Is a big feature for us.

+### Sample

-Theu methods return users for asked roles
+The methods return users for asked roles

+usage:

 You can not call method without instance of resource

     User.with_scoped_role :admin # Thrown MissingResourceError
     User.with_scoped_role :moderator, Forum # Thrown InstanceResourceError

-Only this case it's possible
+Only the following ways are possible

-    User.with_scoped_role :moderator, Forum.first #
+    User.with_scoped_role :moderator, Forum.first

+### Important limitation of finders

 You can't play with none persisted object

-Method ```with_any_scoped_role``` return an ```ActiveRecord::Relation``` of all users with all roles asked for one resource

 ## Root Resource

-In some case you can add right on child resource instead of parent resource, the problem is you haven't access directly to objects throught Parent resource, for exemple
+In some case you can add right on child resource instead of parent resource, the problem is you haven't access directly to objects through Parent resource, for exemple

-You grant user on specifc Forum, user.add_role(:moderator, Forum.first) the Forum have one Category, if you want get all moderators of this Category you can't.
-This modification make this possible.
+You grant user on specific Forum, user.add_scope_role(:moderator, Forum.first) the Forum have one Category, if you want get all moderators of this Category you can't.
+This modification make this way possible.

     moderator_john = User.new
     moderator_jane = User.new